OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB-Storage.md

 Based on the example above, the command would look like the following if I was moving a file from my root directory to the USB device:

 ```
-cp /root/example.txt /tmp/mounts/USB-A1
+cp /root/example.txt /tmp/mounts/USB-A1/example.txt
 ```

 ## Unmounting

+[//]: # (draw a parallel to safely disconnecting in Windows)
+// TODO: fix this sentence
-[//]: # (draw a parallel to safely disconnecting in Windows) Once you are done with your USB storage device, make sure you unmount your device to avoid corrupting your data.
+Once you are done with your USB storage device, make sure you unmount your device before removing it to avoid corrupting your data.

 The `umount` command is used to unmount the storage